Blog

 What to Expect From Your First Week of Braces

-young adult girl smiling with braces You’re getting your braces put on for the first time and you’re not sure what to expect.
+You’re getting your braces put on for the first time and you’re not sure what to expect.
 One thing is for sure; your oral hygiene practices will definitely change.
-To help prepare you for what’s in store and make the most of your orthodontic treatment, we at Porter Orthodontics explain what you can expect from your first week in braces:
+To help prepare you for what’s in store and make the most of your orthodontic treatment, we at Porter Orthodontics explain what you can expect from your first week in

 What To Ask At An Orthodontic Consultation

-Dentist showing patient her x-ray Orthodontic consultations are often times a complimentary introduction for orthodontists, like Dr. Joseph Porter, to get to know you and your oral health concerns.
+Orthodontic consultations are often times a complimentary introduction for orthodontists, like Dr. Joseph Porter, to get to know you and your oral health concerns.
 The best thing you can do to make the most of your consultation is to prepare a list of questions beforehand.
-To help you get started, we’ve come up with a list of common questions answered during our complimentary smile exams.
+To help you get started, we’ve come up with a list of common

 The Top 3 Best Drinks For Your Teeth